Categories

-IPS Text Message Scam is an incident which has made people question a lot of things.
+IPS Text Message Scam is an incident that has made people question many things.
 First of all, their online portal is very similar to UPS.
-The connection between IPS and UPS is something which no one can verify because it is non-existent.
+The connection between IPS and UPS is something that no one can verify because it is non-existent.

-Moreover, this platform asks people for too much sensitive information and as expected, they never hold onto their end of the bargain.
+Moreover, this platform asks people for too much sensitive information; as expected, they never hold onto their end of the bargain.
 According to many online sources, they run surveys and other forms of promotions.

-Consequently, they offer free gifts and other incentives, but to get your hands on those items or products, you have to input personal information which is exactly what the crooks want.
-Identity theft is a serious thing and it has severe consequences.
+Consequently, they offer free gifts and other incentives, but to get your hands on those items or products, you must input personal information exactly what the crooks want.
+Identity theft is a serious thing, and it has severe consequences.

 If you are interested in knowing more about the IPS Text Message Scam, then continue reading.